-V. THE CHARACTER, PECULIAR AND DISTINCTIVE, OF THOSE ADMITTED TO A RESIDENCE IN HEAVEN.
+V The Character, peculiar and distinctive, of those admitted to a Residence in Heaven.
 First, note the transformation implied.
 A great change has passed upon them.
 They have been the subjects of a divine, a Heavenly, transformation.
-Sharing "the washing of regenerationand renewing of the Holy Ghost," they, in return, by unreserved consecration and active obedience, "have washed their robes and made them white in the blood of the Lamb."
+Sharing "the washing of regeneration and the renewing Holy Ghost," they, in return, by unreserved consecration and active obedience, "have washed their robes and made them white in the blood of the Lamb."
 And they thus stand out noticeably among men, enrobed in character, conduct, life and conversation, such as the Gospel requires and Heaven can approve.

-These have been rendered acceptable to God, and befitting the Heavenly mansions, prospectively, through the atonement and propitiation of the Son of God. r'rom this grand fulfillment of the Cross, and this alone, and yet effectively, flowed the redemption of the world and its sequent regeneration, in connection with faith and obedience.
+These have been rendered acceptable to God, and befitting the Heavenly mansions, prospectively, through the atonement and propitiation of the Son of God.
+From this grand fulfillment of the Cross, and this alone, and yet effectively, flowed the redemption of the world and its sequent regeneration, in connection with faith and obedience.
 Of this system of recovery, suggested by Infinite Wisdom, Infinite Benevolence was the great originating agency, and the atonement of Christ the grand procuring cause.

 Such are the original means and method of preparation.
-Turn uce, now, more especially, to the indispensable terms of cligibility, so far as man is concerned.
+Turn we, now, more especially, to the indispensable terms of cligibility, so far as man is concerned.
 That which contingently contributed to the event, and, indeed, determined the result of admission into Heaven, on the part of those found there, was their assiduous and unremitting industry in acquiring moral fitness and growing preparation for the Heavenly state.
 So every way and always essential, in the instance of accountable man, are repentance, faith and obedience, to this preparation (and these virtues giving character and tendency to the whole of our being), that, without them, as conditions of eternal life, Christianity itself becomes, in name and effect, a lifeless, defunct creed-an exploded, lying wonder.